parhelia512/bdiff/Docs/OldLicenses.md

 ## License used for v1.x.x

-From release v1.0.0 the license was changed to the [BSD 3 clause license](https://github.com/ddabapps/bdiff/blob/master/LICENSE.md).
+From the first beta of release v1.0.0 the license was changed to the [BSD 3 clause license](https://github.com/ddabapps/bdiff/blob/master/LICENSE.md).